yusufm/smallfactory/README.md

 ```sh
 $ python3 sf.py inventory-view mot-001
 ```
-Display all fields for a given SKU.
+Display all fields for a given ID.
 Use `--output json` or `--output yaml` for machine-readable formats.

 ### List All Inventory Items